160 snakes, 250+ mice, small reptiles removed from home in West Bend

 WEST BEND — West Bend officials along with the Milwaukee County Zoo and Wisconsin DNR removed over 400 animals from a home in West Bend on Friday, June 1.

-According to police, it all began on Thursday, May 31, when the West Bend and East Troy Police Departments investigated a false imprisonment and sexual assault that occurred in both areas.
+According to police, it all began on Thursday, May 31, when the West Bend and East Troy Police Departments investigated a false imprisonment and sexual assault that occurred in both jurisdictions.
 During the investigation, West Bend officers found and arrested a 42-year-old man at a home on Indiana Avenue.

 While officers were at the home, they noticed a foul odor coming from the basement.
 Police say the officers investigated and found numerous snakes, mice, and other small reptiles in the basement.